 Choking on bones, particularly chicken bones, is a concern for most pet owners.
 We have all heard that you should NEVER give your pet cooked chicken bones.
 That is absolutely true.
-As long as you are talking about cooked chicken bones (or any other cooked bone).
 Cooked bones can be dangerous.
 Raw bones, however, are rarely dangerous.
 They are digestible and nutritious.
 When bones are cooked it changes the chemical structure.
 The body does not recognize it in the same way.
 Cooking bones makes them sharp and splintery and usually indigestible.
 So yes, throw away those cooked bones.
 But go for the raw ones!

 Cat and dog jaws differ from those of a horse or cow, right?
 Cow and horse jaws have huge heavy mandibles (lower jaw bones) with large cheek muscles.
 That, along with a jaw that can move side to side (like ours) make it possible for them to chew their food very thoroughly.
-Cats and dogs do not have those large chewing muscles or the same bone structure; therefore, they can't chew their food like we can (or any grazing animal can).
-Watch any dog or cat eat.
+Cats and dogs do not have those large chewing muscles or the same bone structure; therefore, they can't chew their food (like we or any grazing animal can).
+Watch a dog or cat eat.
 They gulp and swallow.
 Very seldom do they chew, except to make larger food particles small enough to swallow.
-This is how nature designed them to eat (also to digest large chunks of food rather than ground up food).
+This is how nature designed them to eat (also to digest) large chunks of food rather than ground up food.

 Don't be surprised if your Lab swallows a chicken neck whole without even chewing.
-This is perfectly fine, and is sometimes accompanied by regurgitation of the food for another chew and swallow, again, perfectly normal.
-Some animals when starting for raw for the first time don't realize what size of food particle will fit down their throats and they can choke.
+This is perfectly fine, and is sometimes accompanied by regurgitation of the food for another chew and swallow.
+Again, perfectly normal.
+Some animals that starting for raw for the first time don't realize what size food particles will fit down their throats and they can choke.
 This is uncommon.
 Normally it is simply regurgitated.
-However, animals can choke on bones.
-Just as they can choke rocks, sticks, toys, etc. It is always a good idea to keep an eye on your pet while eating (or playing, for that matter) to make sure everything goes down O.K.
+However, animals can choke on bones just as they can choke on rocks, sticks, toys, etc. It is always a good idea to keep an eye on your pet while eating (or playing, for that matter) to make sure everything goes down O.K.
 Again, this is very uncommon, so do not feel unduly worried.
 If you are interested, learn how to give dogs and cats the Heimlich manoeuvre, which your vet can teach you.

 The Chemical Composition Of Bone